 I am usually not all too impressed by the scratchy, noisy, lo-fi Black Metal concoctions most of the underground bands liked to throw at us back in time.
-Their light has gradually been waning over time, but you still got a considerable community still today: The hidden-in-the-woods outfits, only allowing a handful of copies to reach the world of us unworthy earthlings.
+Their light gradually waned over time, but you still find a considerable community still today.
+The hidden-in-the-woods outfits that only allow a handful of copies to reach the world of us, unworthy earthlings.

-And some of them delivering on ancient cassette tape sound support only still today.
+And some of them still deliver on ancient cassette tape sound support only, still today.
 Forsooth!
 Kind of eclectic, these days, when you gotta hunt around the attic to find a player.
 If you own one still at all, that is.
-Most of these outfits still live by their old code and modus operandi, actually performing a ritual – black mass – more than offering music to the informed #metal public.
+Most of these outfits still live by their old code and modus operandi.
+Bands like Darkend actually perform a ritual – black mass – more than offering music to the informed metal public.

 Then we have relatively rare specimens like Batushka or Rorcal, taking the usual mindless brickwalling to the next level.
 Their approach pretty much echoes their brethren of the smoky backrooms.
-Only do they pay much more attention to detail, putting in a lot of intricate work into mixing and mastering.
-So much so, that their tune starts to stand out and we actually get to enjoy what they play.
+Only do they pay much more attention to detail, putting a lot of intricate work into mixing and mastering.
+So much so, that their tune starts to stand out from the blackened crows.
+In other words, we actually get to enjoy what they play.
 And this is no easy feat.

-Anything else is just pure, Black Metal rebellion as the title suggests, expressed in needle-sharp #metal shards.
-Necromorbus Studio in Stockholm, Sweden actually saved the cake, cooking up a reasonable level of separation and density without rendering Thèmes cheesy or overwhelming.
+Anything else is just pure Black Metal rebellion as the title suggests, expressed in needle-sharp metal shards.
+Necromorbus Studio in Stockholm, Sweden actually saved their cake, cooking up a reasonable level of separation and density without rendering Thèmes cheesy or overwhelming.
 I would have liked the rasps to be a tad more present, but – hey – one cannot have everything.

 Now, is Thèmes pour la Rébellion too much Black Metal for one evening?
 It will depend on your ability to stomach such an assault.
-Definitely heavy fare, Forteresse just about overdid it without passing this thin red line into overdrive.
+Theirs is definitely heavy fare.
+Forteresse just about overdid it without passing this thin red line into overdrive.
 You will need some stamina to get through the 40-some minutes of relentless pounding.
 However, the quality and attention to detail in this album will definitely override the relatively minor hiccups.

-This is further confirmed, if you look at the tracks themselves.
+This is further confirmed if you look at the tracks themselves.
 With the exception of the slightly weaker Vespérales, all of them songs are very strong by and in themselves.
-They listen well as standalones, but also fit perfectly, when taking in the album as a whole.
+They listen well as standalone pieces but also fit perfectly when taking in the album as a whole.